jannazzo/usc-dsa/README.md

 `make clean`: Deletes all object code, executables, and input/output text files from the working directory.
 Be sure to run this before committing changes to git.

-## Credits

-Algorithm definitons are referenced from the course textbook, Introduction to the Design and Analysis of Algorithms, 3rd Edition by Anany Levitin.
-When "the pseudocode" is referenced in code comments, it refers to the algorithm definition in this textbook.

 ## Input & Output Formatting

 For each algorithm, the format of the `input.txt` file is defined as follows.
 NOTE: The program does not perform input validation.
 It assumes that each input file will be formatted exactly as described here.